czembower/vault-pki-cleanup/README.md

   - Expired certificates
   - All certificates (if needed)
 - Supports dry-run mode to preview changes
-- Smart leader resolution with raw interface verification (needed for certificate deletion)
+- Leader resolution with raw interface verification (needed for certificate deletion)
-- Self-confidence fallback if Vault’s advertised leader is unreachable
+- Self-confidence fallback if Vault’s advertised leader is unreachable directly

 ---